Dilations of markovian semigroups of measurable Schur multipliers: A description of Markov semigroups of measurable Schur multipliers

-\begin{prop} \begin{enumerate} \item Let $X$ be a $\sigma$-finite standard measure space with full support.
+\begin{prop} \begin{enumerate} \item Let $X$ be a second countable Radon measure space.
 If $(T_t)_{t \geq 0}$ is a weak* continuous semigroup of selfadjoint unital completely positive measurable Schur multipliers on $\B(\L^2(X))$ with continuous symbols then there exists a real Hilbert space $H$ and a continuous function $\alpha \co X \to H$ such that the symbol of $T_t$ is

-\item Let $X$ be an atomless complete finite measure space.
-If $(T_t)_{t \geq 0}$ is a weak* continuous semigroup of selfadjoint completely positive measurable Schur multipliers on $\B(\L^2(X))$ then there exists a real Hilbert space $H$ and a weak measurable function $\alpha \co X \to H$ such that the symbol of $T_t$ is given by \eqref{symbol-semigroup-Schur}. \end{enumerate} \end{prop}
+\item Let $X$ be a (complete) $\sigma$-finite measure space such that If $(T_t)_{t \geq 0}$ is a weak* continuous semigroup of selfadjoint unital completely positive measurable Schur multipliers on $\B(\L^2(X))$ then there exists a real Hilbert space $H$ and a weak measurable function $\alpha \co X \to H$ such that the symbol of $T_t$ is given by \eqref{symbol-semigroup-Schur}. \end{enumerate} \end{prop}